jas3333/GPT-Helper/README.md

 ### To run:

 You will need to setup a .env file in the client directory.
+Make sure the file is named `.env` and nothing else.
+`something.env` will not work.

 ```
 REACT_APP_OPENAI_KEY=yourkey